isabella232/lvfs-website-archived/docs/source/metainfo.rst

 The screenshot will only be shown by the front end client when the device has the ``_NEEDS_BOOTLOADER`` flag.

+Please also add a ``<client>`` requirement if the update cannot be performed without showing the image.

 Style Guide
 ===========